duffee/Mojolicious_session_example/docs/Advent_calendar/Authenticating_LDAP.md

 There are still quite a few people using LDAP in production, but for those who are new to it,
-LDAP is a directory with a tree-structure that's optimized for very fast lookups.
+LDAP is a directory with a tree-structure that's optimised for very fast lookups.
-It used to be very common as a centralized authentication system and if you're using Active Directory, you're using LDAP (mostly).
+It used to be very common as a centralised authentication system and if you're using Active Directory, you're using LDAP (mostly).

 This post is based on a